un01s/code-exercises/notes/notes-algo.md

 For the singly linked list, the head node is bit different from the other nodes.
 In actual code, introducing **a virtual head** makes all nodes the same.

+The pseudo code below is all about operations on a doubly linked list.

 #### searching a linked list

 ```C++